pcaston/OpenPeerPower.github.io/source/_docs/installation/docker.markdown

 Complete the remainder of the Z-Wave configuration by [following the instructions here.](/docs/z-wave/installation)

-Remark: to update your Home Assistant on your Docker within Synology NAS, you just have to do the following:
+Remark: to update your Open Peer Power on your Docker within Synology NAS, you just have to do the following:

 - Go to the Docker-app and move to "Registry"-section
 - Find "homeassistant/home-assistant" within registry and click on "Download".
 Choose the "stable" tag.